awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

 ------
 #### [ Single instance deployment ]

-On the **Configure deployment model** page, enter the deployment details for the HANA database deployment\.
+On the **Configure deployment model** page, enter the deployment details for the SAP HANA database deployment\.

 1. **Deployment model**\.
 Launch Wizard supports single instance deployments, multiple instance deployments, and high availability deployments\.
 Select **Single instance deployment**\.

-1. **Settings for HANA database on one instance**
+1. **Settings for SAP HANA database on one instance**
    + **Instance details\.**
      + Under **Image type**, choose whether to use **AWS/Marketplace/Community images** or **Bring your own images \(BYOI\)**\.
        + **Operating System**\.
 Select a supported operating system version for the ERS instance\.